 1. Choose Your Blogging Platform

 There are many types of content management systems (CMS) to choose from for building your blog.
 Research and compare all the options before selecting the one that meets your needs.

 WordPress.org is highly recommended to choose among the other CMS.
 It powers 42.6% of all existing websites, making it the most popular for beginners to advanced users.
 You’re also able to self-host your food blog using WordPress.org.

 It is an open-source platform, so it’s highly customizable.
 For example, if you want to expand your food blog later and sell your own products, WordPress can easily do that.

 Create a catchy name for your blog.
 Think of something related to your niche that will attract your target audience.
 Keep it short and easy to spell.

 Take a look at Green Kitchen Stories.
-Just by reading the name, people can get the idea of their vegetarian food blog topic.
+Just by reading the name, people can get an idea of their vegetarian food blog topic.

-After settling down with a brilliant idea, secure your blog name by purchasing it from a domain registrar.
+After settling down on a brilliant idea, secure your blog name by purchasing it from a domain registrar.
 It will be your blog’s URL that takes people to visit your blog.

 It’s essential to buy a domain name as it can help communicate your blog’s credibility.
 Purchasing a domain name is vital, and choosing the right hosting provider, especially if you aim to monetize your food blog in the long run.